 - The tunnel zone is a construct used to define the VXLAN source address used for the tunnel.
-This host's address is used for the source of the VXLAN encapsulation, and traffic will transit into the routing domain from this point.
-Thus, the host must have layer 3 reachability to the Cumulus Linux switch tunnel IP.
+The address of this host is used for the source of the VXLAN encapsulation and traffic transits into the routing domain from this point.
+Therefore, the host must have layer 3 reachability to the Cumulus Linux switch tunnel IP.

-- First, get the list of available hosts connected to the Neutron network and the MidoNet bridge.
+- First, obtain the list of available hosts connected to the Neutron network and the MidoNet bridge.

 - Next, get a listing of all the interfaces.

 Create a VTEP and assign it to the tunnel zone ID returned in the previous step.
-The management IP address (the destination address for the VXLAN/remote VTEP) and the port must be the same ones you configured in the
+The management IP address (the destination address for the VXLAN or remote VTEP) and the port must be the same ones you configure in the

 vtep-bootstrapscript or the manual bootstrapping:

 In this step, MidoNet initiates a connection between the OpenStack Controller and the Cumulus Linux switch.
-If the OVS client is successfully connected to the OVSDB server, the returned values should show the name and description matching the
+If the OVS client successfully connects to the OVSDB server, the returned values should show the name and description matching the

 switch-nameparameter specified in the bootstrap process.

-Verify the connection-state as CONNECTED, otherwise if ERROR is returned, you must debug.
+Verify the connection-state as CONNECTED.
+If ERROR is returned, you must debug.
 Typically this only fails if the

 - The VTEP binding uses the information provided to MidoNet from the OVSDB server, providing a list of ports that the hardware VTEP can use for layer 2 attachment.
 This binding virtually connects the physical interface to the overlay switch, and joins it to the Neutron bridged network.